princeton-computational-imaging/Delta-Prox/docs/source/api/proxfn.md

 # Proximal Functions

 The following code shows a template for defining a new proxable function.
 As previously mentioned, we define the function as a class inheriting from the base class `ProxFn`, and implement all the required methods.
-Then, ∇-Prox will properly handle all other things, so that the new proxable function can work with operators, algorithms, and training utilities of the existing system.
+Then, ∇-Prox will properly handle all other necessary steps so that the new proxable function can work with operators, algorithms, and training utilities of the existing system.

 ```python
 class new_func(ProxFn):